METU-SPACE-Lab/Efficient-Learned-3D-Near-Field-MIMO-Imaging/README.md

     reconstructor = src.Deep2SP(DNN='path_to_Deep2SP') # (not ".h5" file, "SavedModel" format)

 ## Citation
+Please cite the following paper when using this code or data:

     @unpublished{Manisali2023,
       author = "Manisali, Irfan and Oral, Okyanus and Oktem, Figen S.", title = "Efficient Physics-Based Learned Reconstruction Method for {3D} Near-Field {MIMO} Radar Imaging",